jerry0317/JYMoleculeTool-Swift/README.md

 |[Aspirin](https://pubchem.ncbi.nlm.nih.gov/compound/2244)|13|428|9.7029|
 |[Branched laurylphenol](https://pubchem.ncbi.nlm.nih.gov/compound/22833469)|17|2880|420.06|
 |[Ethyldihydro-alpha-isomorphine](https://pubchem.ncbi.nlm.nih.gov/compound/5745717)|23|17208|45804|

+*\*Note: The results and computaion time listed in this table may not match the performance of the current versions because the computation algorithms were changed siginificantly in a recent update of version 0.1.2.*

 As the first atom is arbitrarily fixed, the total number of structural combinations for *k* non-hygrogen atoms should be *8^(k-1)*.
 After optimization in algorithms, the runtime complexity of the program should be *O(n logn)*, where *n = 8^(k-1)*.
 Therefore, in terms of *k*, the runtime complexity is basically *2^O(k)*, which grows exponentially with the increase of number of non-H atoms.